2025 NFC South Betting Odds

 2025 NFC South Win Totals

-As one would probably expect, the NFC South is not expected to light the NFL on fire this season, and so far they certainly have not turned many heads.
+As one would probably expect, the NFC South is not expected to light the NFL on fire this season, and so far it’s only the Bucs and Falcons who are making noise.

 If you ever need that confirmation as to what oddsmakers think of the division, look no further than the projected win totals for each of the four teams after the first month of play.